The Battle of Britain Memorial tells the story of the heroes of the Battle of Britain, the men of the RAF who kept the Luftwaffe at bay in 1940

 Lying above the valley of the River Stour in the picturesque Kent Downs, the village of Chilham offers a real taste of history.

-Experience 700 years of history at the romantic double-moated castle once the childhood home of Anne Boleyn.
+Experience centuries of history at the romantic double-moated castle once the childhood home of Anne Boleyn.

 Medieval moated manor house dating from 1320.
 Includes a Great Hall, Chapel, Medieval Crypt and Library.
 Set within gardens